Rossliu/eiffel/snippets/ETF-chess-challenge/README.md

 Start by getting the acceptance test below working.
 Then write you own syntactically correct acceptance tests and ensure that the project (a) compiles and (b) is correct in all respects and (c) never crashes with exceptions, or non-termination.

-**Hint**: You may wish to use the IDE to automaticall generate the BON class diagram (or UML if you prefer).
+**Hint**: You may wish to use the IDE to automatically generate the BON class diagram (or UML if you prefer).
 This diagram will assist you in underatnding the architecture of the system,

 **Remark**: Although this design is feasible and can be made correct, it might still be improved taking into account design principles such as abstraction, modularity and information hiding.